The Hale Crater On Mars Looks Full Of Color In This New MRO Photo

 However, a more recent study, published in 2017, uncovered that the recurring slope lineae on hale Crater are actually due to landslides and represent dark flows of sand and dust, UPI reports.

 As reported by the Inquisitr, another famous MRO photo released in early April by NASA showcased the dune gullies of one of Mars’ other well-known craters, the Matara Crater in Noachis Terra, north of the Argyre basin.
-Just like its neighbor, the Hale Crater also has spectacular gullies, displayed in a MRO photo that NASA released in 2009.
+Just like its neighbor, the Hale Crater also has spectacular gullies, displayed in an MRO photo that NASA released in 2009.